 I lay there for a few moments longer, enjoying the silence.
 And then I drifted away, not into sleep but into my thoughts…

 Is it worth trying to stop this almost constant monologue that goes on in my head?
-Is it some kind of modern disease that more primitive people don’t suffer from or is it just part of the human condition?
+Is it some kind of modern disease that more primitive people didn’t suffer from or is it just part of the human condition?

 I don’t know, but if anyone has any ideas, feel free to comment.